Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 The major advantage of clomid lies in its oral administration and widespread availability.
 As a generic medication originally developed for female fertility, it benefits from decades of safety data and broad insurance coverage.

 Clomid works best for men whose testosterone issues stem from estrogen dominance or hypothalamic dysfunction.
-Men with elevated body fat percentages often respond well since adipose tissue converts testosterone to estrogen.
+Men with increased body fat percentages often respond well since adipose tissue converts testosterone to estrogen.
 The typical candidate is someone seeking an affordable, oral option who can tolerate potential mood-related side effects.

 At $30-$80 per month, clomid represents the most budget-friendly option.
 Standard dosing ranges from 25-50mg daily or every other day, with most men seeing results within 4-6 weeks.
 Blood work monitoring becomes important since clomid can sometimes increase testosterone while simultaneously raising estrogen levels.